What is an integration?

-Two types of integrations:
+Two types of integrations

 But, how we build integrations largely depends on the project in question.
 The starting point for any integration is, of course: What (and how much) should this integration do?

-Integrations can fundamentally be divided into two types: Simple integrations and complex integrations.
+Integrations can fundamentally be divided into two types: simple integrations and complex integrations.

-Our examples of good integrations:
+Our examples of good integrations

-Concrete example of a simple integration:
+A concrete example of a simple integration:

 Direct integration between two systems or through data integration tools?

 We will, without a doubt, recommend using an integration tool for your integrations.
-Let us explain what this entails, and why we believe this to be the best solution.
+Let us explain what this entails and why we believe this to be the best solution.

 That’s why you’ll want a data architecture that’s centered around a decentralized unit.
-This sounds more confusing than it is – promise.
+This sounds more confusing than it is – I promise.

-KOEBT automatically and constantly stores a backup of the newest data, ensuring that everything can continue as planned, even if an important system like the ERP system breaks down or is out of service for an hour or two due to updates.
+KOEBT automatically and constantly stores a backup of the newest data, ensuring that everything can continue as planned, even if an essential system like the ERP system breaks down or is out of service for an hour or two due to updates.